Why I run my own software development business

 Why go through the struggle?
 It's a much safer bet to take a full-time job and great jobs aren't hard to find as a software developer.

 I took some time to go through the reasons I run my own business, despite all the difficulties.
 Here they are:

 When I was younger, my father made a tough decision to take a job 3,000 kilometers away from his family.
 He would work three weeks away from home, and be home for one week.
-It was really tough for us.
-It caused tension between him and my mother, and nearly broke the family apart.
+It was difficult for everyone in the family.

 Being a skilled employee comes with great comforts.
 You have a regular salary.
 That salary will be deposited in your bank account with such certainty that you can expect it to be there.
 Your employer withholds your income taxes, so you don't have to worry about coming up short when it's tax season.
 The government provides you with employee protections - if you get fired, you're getting a nice comfy package to help you coast until you find your next job.
 Everything is great!
 Buy a house, get a car, save for retirement.
 You're living the dream.

 But you're dependent on the job market.
 You're dependent on the demand for your skilled expertise.
 You're dependent on your employer.

 My entry into business was by selling a service, my skilled expertise.
 At the surface, it's not that much different than an employee-employer relationship where expertise is traded for money.
 My employer is my client.

 There's more risk of them not paying, and I have to handle everything from finding them (sales) to sending them a bill (accounting).